danintexas/AutomationFramework/README.md

 - Firefox
 - Edge

+## Supports the following browsers in headless mode:
+- Chrome
+- Firefox

 ## Known Issues:
 - SendKeys is kind of 'hacked' with .NET Core 2.2.
 A red X dialog comes up the first time it is called in a test.
 This can be closed and the method will work fine going forward.
 Believe this is because to get this to work I am calling a few .NET 4.6 Framework